 Monitor bird enclosures for cleanliness and safety; repair, clean, and disinfect as necessary

-Cooperate and collaborate with other interns and ACCA volunteers and staff
+Cooperate, collaborate, and communicate daily with other interns and ACCA volunteers and staff

 Learning Outcomes: At the end of the internship, the intern should know:

 Appropriate housing and dietary requirements of a variety of bird species

 Proper restraint of a variety of species of birds